Willi Castro Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.30 team ERA ranks 17th across all MLB pitching staffs.
+- The Orioles have the 16th-ranked team ERA among all league pitching staffs (4.24).

-- Orioles pitchers combine to rank 20th in baseball in home runs allowed (99 total, 1.2 per game).
+- Orioles pitchers combine to rank 20th in baseball in home runs surrendered (106 total, 1.2 per game).

-- Irvin (1-3 with a 7.18 ERA and 27 strikeouts in 26 1/3 innings pitched) makes the start for the Orioles, his seventh of the season.
+- Irvin gets the start for the Orioles, his eighth of the season.
+He is 1-3 with a 6.32 ERA and 28 strikeouts in 31 1/3 innings pitched.

-- In his last time out on Monday, the left-hander tossed three innings against the Cincinnati Reds, allowing one earned run while surrendering three hits.
+- The lefty's last time out came on Sunday against the Minnesota Twins, when he threw five innings, surrendering one earned run while allowing six hits.

-- In eight games this season, the 29-year-old has a 7.18 ERA and 9.2 strikeouts per nine innings, while allowing a batting average of .309 to opposing hitters.
+- The 29-year-old has put up an ERA of 6.32, with 8 strikeouts per nine innings, in nine games this season.
+Opponents are batting .308 against him.

 © 2023 Data Skrive.
 All rights reserved.